 The Scholarship Office coordinates all scholarship programs.
-High school students should contact their high school counselors to determine the appropriate process for obtaining a variety of scholarships available to entering freshmen.
-Other undergraduate students may contact the Scholarship Office.
+High school students should contact their high school counselors or visit the scholarship Web site at www.asu.edu/fa/scholarships to determine the appropriate process for obtaining a variety of scholarships available to entering freshmen.
+Other undergraduate students may contact the Scholarship Office or search the Web site for available scholarships.
 In addition, many academic units provide scholarship funding and select students based on a variety of criteria, which include artistic talent, musical ability, and athletic performance.
+Students seeking these scholarships should contact the appropriate academic unit directly.